hschh86/dgx505-dump-tools/documents/DGX505Midi.md

 Actually I'm not sure how exactly the song playback goes.
 Must check that out.

-### Basic Channel
-Default 1–16 only, no Changed.

-### Mode
-There's only one Mode 3: OMNI OFF, POLY

 ### Note number
-0 to 127.
-True Voice.

 Note numbers run from 0–127 (`00`–`7F`).
 The lowest key on the DGX-505, A-1, is 21 (`15`), the highest, C7, is 108
 (`63`).
 Middle C, C3, is 60 (`3C`).
 The numbers transmitted are affected by the Octave and Transpose settings, which allows all possible notes to be played on the keyboard.
-Interestingly, if the shifted notes overflow past 0 or 127, they are transposed an octave to keep them within range.
+Interestingly, if the shifted notes overflow past 0 or 127, they are transposed an octave to keep them within range (True Voice range 0–127).

 ### Note ON
 * `9n`, velocity=1–127